FREQUENCY TO VOLTAGE CONVERTER CIRCUITS

 2. Frequency difference measurement.

-A digital tachometer is an electronic device which measures the rate of rotation of a wheel.
-They display the rate of rotation in the form of voltage which is why a frequency to voltage converter is required in them.
+A digital tachometer is an electronic device that measures the rate of rotation of a wheel.
+They display the rate of rotation in the form of voltage, which is why they require a frequency to voltage converter in them.
 The diagram below shows a digital tachometer.

 A digital tachometer

-The rate of occurrence of some events can be measured by a rate meter.
-It counts the events for a certain time period and then divides the number of events by the total time and hence we get a rate.
+The rate of occurrence of some events is measurable by a rate meter.
+It counts the events for a certain time period and then divides the number of events by the total time, and hence we get a rate.
 This is the theory of operation of a simple tachometer.

 We are using an IC LM2907 for this tachometer circuit.
-It is an 8 pins IC.
-At pin 1 we apply a frequency signal at the charge pump’s input.
-At pin 2 the voltage will be between two values that are ¼ (VCC) – VBE and ¾ (VCC) – VBE.
+It is an 8-pin IC.
+At pin 1, we apply a frequency signal at the charge pump’s input.
+At pin 2, the voltage will be between two values: ¼ (VCC) – VBE and ¾ (VCC) – VBE.

 The diagram below shows the configuration of the IC LM2907: